IASG/CTFBot/README.md

 # IASG CTFBot

 This is a bot that will be run in the IASG discord server to help with maintaining CTFs.
-The bot is currently running on [botshard.com](https://botshard.com) with a MongoDB from [cloud.mongodb.com](https://cloud.mongodb.com).
+The bot is currently running on ~~[botshard.com](https://botshard.com)~~ (botshard is dead) with a MongoDB from [cloud.mongodb.com](https://cloud.mongodb.com).
 Both on the free tier, of a personal account.
 This is using the [discord.py](https://discordpy.readthedocs.io/en/stable/index.html#) for the discord bot, and [pymongo](https://pymongo.readthedocs.io/en/stable/) for the MongoDB connection.

 ## Deployment

-Currently, the bot is deployed on [botshard.com](https://botshard.com) with a MongoDB from [cloud.mongodb.com](https://cloud.mongodb.com).
+~~Currently, the bot is deployed on botshard.com](https://botshard.com) with a MongoDB from [cloud.mongodb.com](https://cloud.mongodb.com).
 Both on the free tier, of a personal account.
 Right now, code is being manually added to botshard, along with a manual addition of `.env` for secrets, and a manual restart of the bot.
-The secrets shouldn't be changing often, and the automatic update and restart of the bot on new code push would be nice though.
+The secrets shouldn't be changing often, and the automatic update and restart of the bot on new code push would be nice though.~~ Botshard is dead, so this doesn't work anymore.

 ## Database info